 *** Name for the Junior Division award honouring past UTM member is under discussion, and suggestions would be welcomed.
 Please send suggestions to Heather Miller at firstname.lastname@example.org. ***

 The objective of the June Scott Teaching Excellence Awards for Teaching Assistants is to recognize publicly the contributions, which teaching assistants make towards the achievement of excellence in undergraduate education, and to honour those who have made exceptional contributions to teaching.

 The award recipient will receive $2000 for conference travel/professional development.

 The award is made on the basis of excellence in teaching in its broadest sense.
-Excellent teachers typically demonstrate the following qualities: displays a mastery of, and enthusiasm for, the subject area, and has effective communication skills; has been exemplary in one or more areas of teaching; is judged to be "outstanding," rather than merely "very good"; stimulates and challenges students' minds, and encourages their intellectual development; and, is interested in, and is reasonably accessible to, students.
+Excellent teachers typically demonstrate the following qualities: display a mastery of, and enthusiasm for, the subject area, and have effective communication skills; have been exemplary in one or more areas of teaching; are judged to be "outstanding," rather than merely "very good"; stimulate and challenge students' minds, and encourage their intellectual development; and are interested in and reasonably accessible to students.

 The Desmond Morton Research Excellence Award recognizes outstanding achievement in research and scholarly activity by faculty members of the University of Toronto Mississauga.

 The award recipient will receive $5000 for research activity/professional development.

 Research excellence is demonstrated by a significant and sustained impact, through contributions to her/his field of study, an ability to stimulate and challenge the research of students, to communicate research results effectively, and to maintain a mastery of his/her subject area.